Magnetic Resonance Imaging/Angiography

 MAGNETIC RESONANCE ANGIOGRAPHY (MRA)

-MR angiography (MRA) is a non-invasive procedure that utilizes a powerful magnetic field, radio waves, and a computer to assess blood vessels and aid in the identification of abnormalities.
+MR angiography (MRA) is a non-invasive procedure that uses a powerful magnetic field, radio waves, and a computer to assess blood vessels and identify abnormalities.
 This exam does not use radiation and may require an injection of contrast material.
-The contrast material used for MRA is less likely to cause an allergic reaction than the contrast material used for computed tomography (CT).
+The contrast material used for MRA is less likely to cause an allergic reaction than that used for computed tomography (CT).

 Get an MRI/MRA at Optimum Imaging TODAY!